 The assessment will focus on different things if you need long term help rather than short term help.

 Who can get help and support from Adults' Health and Care

 Introduction to adult social care, explains who we can help, who is eligible for care services, the assessment process

 Short term care

-If you are eligible, we are able to provide free reablement care services for you in the short term.
-This is free for up to 6 weeks depending on how long the Council feel the service is needed.
+If you are eligible, we are able to provide reablement care services for you in the short term.
+This is free for and for a short period, depending on how long the Council feel the service is needed.
 An example of free short term care would be when you need some extra help when leaving hospital.

 Long term care

 We can provide help to meet your long-term care needs if your ‘needs assessment’ shows that you can answer ‘yes’ to all three questions below

 - Is your need for support because of a physical or mental impairment or an illness?